Putanges-le-Lac: Geography

 The commune is part of the area known as Suisse Normande.

 The commune is made up of the following collection of villages and hamlets, Putanges-Pont-Écrepin,La Ferronnière, La Forêt-Auvray, Saint-Aubert-sur-Orne,Rabodanges,Les Rotours, Méguillaume, Chênedouit, Sainte-Croix-sur-Orne, La Fresnaye-au-Sauvage, Ménil-Jean and Fromentel.

 Putanges-le-Lac along with another 65 communes shares part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.
 In addition the Commune with another 20 communes shares part of a 2,115 hectare, Natura 2000 conservation area, called the Vallée de l'Orne et ses affluents.

-The river Orne runs through the commune, along with five streams which are all one of the Orne's tributaries, Vienne, la Guesnerie, Gue Blandin, Monts Hiboux and Ruisseau des Vallees.
+The river Orne runs through the commune, along with five streams which all drain into the Orne: Vienne, la Guesnerie, Gue Blandin, Monts Hiboux and Ruisseau des Vallees.
 There is one more stream the Maufy which feeds into the Rouvre.

 History

 There is evidence the area has been inhabited since Neolithic times with the Menhir dit la Droite Pierre in Chênedouit.
 All the villages with in the commune were first recorded during the Middle Ages, with the oldest seeming to be Saint-Aubert-sur-Orne created by the monks of Mont-Saint-Michel around 800AD.

 The main town at the centre of the commune, Putanges-Pont-Écrepin, was originally two villages, separated by the Orne.
-Putanges was established in the 13th centaury, and was formed around ironworking.
+Putanges was established in the 13th century, and was formed around ironworking.
 In 1756 an Artillery factory was built, that supplied cannons to the Ministry of the Navy.
 Pont-Écrepin developed on the right bank of the Orne, the town became an active commercial center, notably thanks to the leather and weaving industry.

 The creation of the Forge lock made it possible to build a bridge over the orne connecting the two villages.
 In 1786 the Forge was transformed into a mill.
 In 1900, the Forge mill became an electricity-generating plant.
 The towns of Putanges and Pont-Écrépin were then the first in the Orne region to be lit by electricity.